 When you chop onions, how do you freeze them — what type of bags/containers, all in one, or in several servings (how big)?
 Also, any advice on how to keep from crying while chopping?

 Cooking onions in bulk is probably one of the most difficult preparations we do for the menus.
 There is just no getting around the strong odor when cooking onions in bulk, but the more you cook at one time, the more pain you save yourself each night you need to use an onion while cooking.
-Since cooking inactivates the enzyme that reacts with the acids in the onion (which cause you to “cry” when mixed with the enzyme), the sooner you start cooking an onion after chopping it the less affected you will be from the gases released.The best way to prepare onions is in batches – chop only the amount of onion that the pan can hold, sauté the chopped onions in oil until tender, and store them in dated quart-sized freezer bags.
+Since cooking inactivates the enzyme that reacts with the acids in the onion (which cause you to “cry” when mixed with the enzyme), the sooner you start cooking an onion after chopping it the less affected you will be from the gases released.The best way to prepare onions is in batches – chop only the amount of onion that the pan can hold, sauté the chopped onions in oil until tender, and store them in dated quart-sized freezer bags or 1 cup freezer containers.
 The easiest way to keep track of measurements is to divide up the portions into the same number of onions there were to begin with so that each bag contains one cooked onion.

 You can cook your chicken however you prefer: broiling, roasting, grilling (if you have a large grill it is easy to cook a large quantity at one time), boiling, etc. Grilling is easy and a great way to cook in bulk; it also adds additional flavor to recipes.
 If you don’t have a grill, you can just bake or boil, then chop.
 You can also put chicken breasts in the crockpot with any seasonings you like (Montreal Chicken Seasoning from McCormick’s is great on chicken) and cook all day.
 It will shred easily with a fork that evening.